Brandon Miree

-Brandon Curtis Miree (born April 14, 1981) is an American former professional football fullback who played for the Green Bay Packers of the National Football League (NFL).
+Brandon Curtis Miree (born April 14, 1981) is an American former professional football player who was a fullback for the Green Bay Packers of the National Football League (NFL).
 He was selected by the Denver Broncos in the seventh round of the 2004 NFL draft.
-He played college football at Alabama and Pittsburgh.
+He played college football for the Alabama Crimson Tide and Pittsburgh Panthers.

 Early life

 Miree was born in Cincinnati, Ohio and attended Winton Woods High School in Forest Park, Ohio.

 College career

 Miree first played college football for the Alabama Crimson Tide from 1999 to 2001.
 He was redshirted in 1999.
 He rushed 94 times for 426 yards and six touchdowns in 2000.
 On September 12, 2001, it was reported that Miree had left the Alabama football team and was intending to transfer to another school.

 Miree then transferred to play for the Pittsburgh Panthers from 2002 to 2003.
-He rushed 214 times for 943 and four touchdowns in 2002 while also catching 11 passes for 123 yards.
+He rushed 214 times for 943 yards and four touchdowns in 2002 while also catching 11 passes for 123 yards.
 He totaled 115 rushing attempts for 573 yards and six touchdowns, and 16 receptions for 130 yards and one touchdown his senior year in 2003.